tayganr/lakehouse/modules/module01b.md

 ## :tada: Summary

-You have successfully setup a pipeline to initialize the dimension table (Customers) in the Delta Lake format.
+You have successfully setup a pipeline to initialize the dimension table (Customers) in the Delta Lake table format.

 ## :white_check_mark: Results